zenml-io/blog.zenml.io/_posts/2022-01-26-zero-six-zero-release.md

 the CLI which makes calls to all these pieces.

-We've already seen how it helps us move faster in building integrations and we hope it helps making contributions as pain-free as possible!
+We've already seen how it helps us move faster in building integrations and we hope it helps to make contributions as pain-free as possible!

 ## 🗒 Documentation and Example Updates